Transport, Housing ministries to bear PAC sitting cost

 With regard to the mechanism for auctioning illegally harvested woods, he expressed worry about the manner in which individuals and groups behind illegal logging formed criminal cartels to benefit from the auctioning of confiscated illegal logs.

-“What I have found personally as minister is that in many cases, the criminal cartels involved in these illegal logging find other unorthodox means of participating in the auctioning.
+“What I have found personally as minister is that in many cases, the criminal cartels involved in this illegal logging find other unorthodox means of participating in the auctioning.

 “The enforcement regime we have now is deterrent enough.
 So, we are examining it at the level of the ministry and to decide whether we should, for instance, begin to burn what we confiscate or give them to other institutions.
 These are questions which need answers to,” Mr Jinapor added.